mamba-org/micromamba-docker/README.md

 ### Tags

-When a commit is pushed to the `mai` branch of [mamba-org/micromamba-docker](https://github.com/mamba-org/micromamba-docker/) new docker images are built and pushed to dockerhub.
+When a commit is pushed to the `main` branch of [mamba-org/micromamba-docker](https://github.com/mamba-org/micromamba-docker/) new docker images are built and pushed to dockerhub.
 Each image is tagged with the version of `micromamba` it contains and these tags will start with a